 The regulations associated with producing medical-grade products, and the procedures required for approvals, means any changes need to be re-certificated, which can be a long and costly process:

 • For all new orders where the original inserts were no longer available from the supplier – a new supplier will need to be sourced.
 This could have cost implications and there may be limited credit available, which could impact cash flow

 • Once a new supplier had been found – sample inserts will need to be sent for trial and verification.
 Purchase orders will need to be raised by the customer for a sample run using the new inserts, which is then chargeable to the customer

 • Once sample parts have been run and supplied – the verification stage begins, which could result in one of two outcomes, either approval, or rejection.
 If approved, then the original purchase would be completed, with the only issues being a delay in the lead time of the original order, the additional cost of the samples, and any additional cost incurred in the part price of the inserts.
 If rejected, then the process starts all over again to find a different supplier, re-making samples until verification is approved

 The impact of just one supplier going out of business can cause significant order delays and generate additional costs for samples and verification.
 The cost of having to draw up hundreds of drawings alone to maintain full traceability through the manufacturing process doesn’t even bear thinking about.

-Unfortunately, this case study isn’t an isolated example of the supply chain disruption that’s taking currently place.
-It’s a stark reminder of the implications of a relatively low risk supplier going out of business and the knock-on effect it can have on the wider supply chain, cash flow, quality and costs.
+Unfortunately, this case study isn’t an isolated example of the supply chain disruption that’s currently taking place.
+It’s a stark reminder of the implications of a relatively low risk supplier going out of business and the knock-on effect it can have on the wider supply chain in terms of cash flow, quality and costs.

 Tips for managing supply chain risk